 ELISHA BIDWELL, MA, LMFT-ASSOCIATE

-Many of the children, families and adults with whom Elisha works are seeking greater capacity for connection to self and others and an increased sense of aliveness.
-From pre-birth to death, we are seeking the warmest bonds and attachments our system allows us to imagine.
+Many of the families with whom Elisha works are seeking greater capacity for regulation, engagement and connection.
+Elisha works hard to create the strongest developmental roadmap possible for her families.
+From pre-birth to death, we are all seeking the warmest bonds and attachments our individual systems allow us to imagine.
 We all need to feel seen, heard, unconditionally loved, and safe.
 Sometimes, however, we miss opportunities or have difficulties with helping one another feel seen, heard, unconditionally loved, and safe.
-Unfortunately, our best attempts to respond to or defend against emotional hurts, stress and trauma can sometimes create internal roadblocks to resilience, connection and vitality.
-Elisha’s aim is to work collaboratively with you to help you, your child or your family remove obstacles and continue along your natural path toward wholeness.
+Elisha attunes to the individual differences in each family member to help caregivers sensitively respond to their child’s unique, individual needs and, at times, atypical or subtle cues for connection and safety while improving developmental outcomes and cultivating joy in the parent-child relationship.